ncatlab/nlab-content/pages/449.md

 When an [[(∞,1)-category]] of [[(n,r)-categories]] is presented by a [[model category]], then algebraic models tend to be fibrant objects (while geometric models tend to be cofibrant objects).
 For instance in all the [[folk model structure]] on algebraic higher categories and groupoids, all objects are fibrant.

 In a strict version of the [[homotopy hypothesis]], one may make this 'algebraicity' of the model structure (not to be confused with the notion at [[algebraic model structure]]) a requirement.
-That is, one may require $43

 [[!redirects algebraic definition of higher categories]]